UK PM Boris Johnson cancels visit to India for Republic Day amid rising coronavirus crisis

 Reports had earlier suggested that the prime minister’s trip may not take place as a new strain of the coronavirus was detected in Britain.

-United Kingdom Prime Minister Boris Johnson has cancelled his visit to India scheduled for January 26, reported Reuters.
+United Kingdom Prime Minister Boris Johnson on Tuesday cancelled his visit to India scheduled for January 26, reported Reuters.

+“The prime minister spoke to [Indian] Prime Minister [Narendra] Modi this morning, to express his regret that he will be unable to visit India later this month as planned,” a Downing Street spokesperson said.

+Johnson cited the complete lockdown imposed in England on Monday, fuelled by the new variant of the virus, as the reason behind cancelling his trip.
+“In light of the national lockdown announced last night, and the speed at which the new coronavirus variant is spreading, the prime minister said that it was important for him to remain in the UK so he can focus on the domestic response to the virus,” the spokesperson said.

 The prime minister had on December 26 accepted India’s invitation to be the chief guest at the Republic Day celebrations in New Delhi.